Chester J. Straub: Education and career

 Straub was born on May 12, 1937, in Brooklyn, New York City, New York.
 He received a Bachelor of Arts degree from St. Peter's College in 1958, and his Bachelor of Laws from the University of Virginia School of Law in 1961.
 Straub served as a First Lieutenant in United States Army Intelligence and Security from 1961 to 1963.
 In 1963, he began the private practice of law with Willkie Farr & Gallagher, where he became a partner in 1971, and where he remained until his appointment to the federal bench.
 Straub's private practice was concentrated in litigation, regulatory agencies and governmental affairs.

 State legislative service

-Straub was a member of the New York State Assembly from 1967 to 1972, sitting in the 177th, 178th and 179th New York State Legislatures; and a member of the New York State Senate from 1973 to 1975, sitting in the 180th and 181st New York State Legislatures.
+Straub was a member of the New York State Assembly from 1967 to 1972, sitting in the 177th, 178th and 179th New York State Legislatures.
+In 1972, when Senator Edward S. Lentol was nominated for State Supreme Court, Kings County Democrats selected Straub to replace him as the nominee.
+He won, and served in the New York State Senate from 1973 to 1975, sitting in the 180th and 181st New York State Legislatures.